- Top

 Introduction

-we have studied possibilities of establishing a new framework for enabling to promote the technology transfer, which mai (i)secure both the Developd Countries and the Developing Countries in each role of providing and receiving the environmental technologies, and (ii) smooth various transactions pertaining to such environmental technoologies transfer, and summerized one of such studies schemes as a proposal of "Green Technology package Program (GTPP)".
-JIPA intends to further investigate to realize efficient measures for the technology transfers in the near future for the benefit of the parties which are interested in the environmektal technology transfer with reflecting views from JIPA member as well as from outside parties.
+Together with WIPO, we studied possibilities of establishing a new framework for enabling the promotion of technology transfer, which may (i) secure both the Developed Countries and the Developing Countries in each role of providing and receiving the environmental technologies, and (ii) smoothen various transactions pertaining to such environmental technologies transfer, and as a result WIPO has established the trial version of a database, i.e. ¡ÈWIPO GREEN¡É, in which any seeds and needs of transferrable technologies are stored.
+Now, JIPA assists WIPO to realize efficient measures for the technology transfers for the benefit of the parties that are interested in the environmental technology transfers.

-- Strengthening ties around the world between organizations/ institutions that deal with counterfeits; in particular, creating an alliance between non-governmental organizations in Japan, Europe and the U.S.
+JIPA is actively conducting the following activities:- Strengthening ties around the world between organizations/institutions that deal with counterfeits; in particular, creating an alliance between non-governmental organizations in Japan, Europe and the U.S.

 - Encouraging an active participation in activities conducted by the International Intellectual Property Protection Forum (IIPPF) in Japan.